-Congresswoman Susan W. Brooks (R-IN) offered the following statement in response to the President’s State of the Union Address:
+Congresswoman Susan W. Brooks (R-IN) offered the following statement in response to the budget plan President Obama released today:

 Congresswoman Susan W. Brooks issued the following statement today on the passing of former British Prime Minister Margaret Thatcher:

 A bill to extend a demonstration program designed to allow people with chronic mental illnesses to seek the help they need without becoming stuck in the revolving door of emergency room visits, relapses, jail and homelessness is now on track to be signed into law.

 About a dozen House Republicans are jockeying for valuable seats on the GOP Steering Committee, part of a broader effort to devolve power from leadership to the rank and file.